korauo/korauo/README.md

 ## about me :)

-- 🔭 im currently working on nothing. </a>
+- 🔭 im currently learning Vue.js, TailwindCSS and Express.js </a>
 - 💌 talk to me on <a href="https://www.twitter.com/korauo">Twitter</a> and <a href="https://discord.com/users/852985778584944691">Discord</a>

 [![Discord Presence](https://lanyard.cnrad.dev/api/852985778584944691?idleMessage=chilling)](https://discord.com/users/852985778584944691)